 Becoming optimistic does not mean suddenly becoming indifferent, selfish or arrogant towards others.
 It simply means learning how to actively converse with yourself when facing a personal defeat or a particularly difficult challenge.
 In essence, it’s about learning the ability to engage in a more encouraging inner dialogue about your adversity.

 Martin Seligman, an American psychologist, was one of the first to study the characteristics of happy and optimistic people.
-He developed a method called ABCDE (Adversity, Beliefs, Consequences, Dispute, Energy) by which you can choose how you think about a situation, how you can create new patterns of thinking, reinforce positive patterns and change the negatives ones.
+He developed a method called ABCDE (Adversity, Beliefs, Consequences, Dispute, Energy) by which you can choose how you think about a situation, how you can create new patterns of thinking, reinforce positive patterns and change the negative ones.
 It works in this way:

-- Adversity.
-When you realize that you are focused on negative thoughts, try to identify the event, not necessarily real, that triggered this emotional reaction.
+- When you realize that you are focused on negative thoughts, try to identify the event, not necessarily real, that triggered this emotional reaction.
 Then, try to describe it in great detail by asking yourself the who, what, when and where of the situation.

-- Belief.
-Your thoughts are the expression of the meaning you attribute to the events you experience.
+- Your thoughts are the expression of the meaning you attribute to the events you experience.
 Your belief system determines what you think, directly affecting your emotions and actions.
 Identify the beliefs that have contributed to fueling your negative thoughts.
 Then, ask yourself why you thought this and what beliefs these thoughts are based on.

-- Consequences.
-The thoughts that emerged will surely have determined consequences, both in emotional and behavioural terms.
+- The thoughts that emerged will surely have determined consequences, both in emotional and behavioural terms.
 Describe them by listing your reactions and feelings, asking yourself what emotions generated those thoughts and what prompted you to act that way.

-- Dispute.
-The goal is to question previously raised thoughts, trying to eliminate the limiting beliefs that fueled them.
+- The goal is to question previously raised thoughts, trying to eliminate the limiting beliefs that fueled them.
 It comes down to generating one piece of evidence to point out the inaccuracy in your beliefs.
 Subsequently, to create a more accurate and optimistic alternative belief about the adversity itself or put into perspective your beliefs.

-- Energy.
-At this point, pay attention to the energy generated by the application of the previous four phases.
+- At this point, pay attention to the energy generated by the application of the previous four phases.
 Then, notice how your thoughts have changed.
 What is your current emotional state?
 How is your behaviour changed?
 Which solutions can you see that you didn’t see before?
 Also, learn to take responsibility for your reactions to those same situations and think about what you can concretely do to improve them.

 Being optimistic and interpreting things positively certainly brings many benefits, but it can be risky when it is completely unreasonable.
 Flexible optimism helps you to acknowledge the facts and possible consequences, making you focus on your emotions, control your beliefs, and even take action to prevent or solve a problem, or improve a situation.
 It is optimism “with open eyes”.
 When needed, it is important to be able to use a strong sense of reality without being permanently anchored in it.